-While you were appreciating your cat’s various sleeping positions, you may have noticed some twitching.
+While appreciating your cat’s various sleeping positions, you may have noticed some twitching.
 Have you ever wondered why this happens?
 What is going on in their bodies?
 Are they dreaming?
-Read on to become an expert on the science behind why cats twitch in their sleep.
+We’ve uncovered the reasons behind this peculiar behavior to share what it means, why it’s important, and when to be concerned.
+Read on to learn the science behind why cats twitch in their sleep.

 You may have noticed that younger cats tend to twitch more than older cats.
-A similarity between humans and cats — beyond that they both go into REM sleep — is that their young have immature nervous systems.
-Their nervous systems are hard at work making neuron connections and constantly firing, which is why babies move their limbs often and why kittens are so active.
-Twitching during sleep in kittens helps to properly develop their nervous system.
+A similarity between humans and cats — beyond that we both go into REM sleep — is that our young have immature nervous systems.
+Their nervous systems are hard at work making neuron connections and constantly firing, which is why babies move their limbs often and kittens are so active.
+Twitching during sleep in kittens helps to properly develop their nervous systems.

-For most cats, twitching while asleep is a normal and common behavior.
+For most cats, twitching while asleep is normal, common behavior.
 There is no reason to see a vet over your cat’s twitching unless they are also lethargic, have a decreased appetite, vomit, their body stiffens or they have jerky movements when they twitch, or they are hard to wake up.
-These symptoms might be symptoms of other serious illnesses.
-Whole body stiffness and jerky movements may be indicative that your cat is having a seizure and not just innocently twitching.
+These might be symptoms of other serious illnesses.
+Whole-body stiffness and jerky movements may be indicative that your cat is having a seizure and not just innocently twitching.
 Seizures do not only happen during sleep, though, so you will probably notice them while your cat is awake, too.
-If your cat has seizures, you will also likely see that they act oddly while awake; they may have wobbly feet or appear confused.
+If your cat has seizures, you will also likely find that they act oddly while awake — they may have wobbly feet or appear confused.